antmd/resolution-cli/README.md

             _x_@16    = first mode with 16-bit colour
             h         = first HiDPI mode
             _         = Highest resolution mode -- often the default

+The details of the private CGS* display functions to detect and change resolutions were originally worked out by Robbert Klarenbeek, and used in his excellent [ResolutionMenu](https://github.com/robbertkl/ResolutionMenu).